 What will the Pruning old fruit trees course cover?

 The course will provide participants with practical skills through hands-on experience of renovation and ongoing pruning of old apple trees.
 These skills are essential to anyone caring for mature fruit trees, but the expertise to carry out this work is not very widespread or accessible.
 Fruit trees that are not properly cared for often become unproductive and diseased, frequently causing them to die prematurely.
 Many of the techniques learned will have applications in the care of younger and newly-planted fruit trees, and other trees and shrubs.

 Who is the course for?

 This course is open to anyone aged 16 or over.
 No prior knowledge of pruning is needed.
 However, due to its specialist nature, it will be of interest to experienced gardeners and professionals as well as the complete novice.
 It is a practically based course.
 Participants should be willing and consider themselves physically able to ‘have a go’.
 Most participants are likely to want to use ladders to gain access to taller trees, but access to some of the smaller trees is feasible without leaving the ground.
-You must also be willing to spend most of the weekend out of doors.
+You must also be willing to spend most of the weekend outdoors.

 Learning methods and outcomes

 A discussion about what participants want from the course will be followed by brief theory sessions and practical demonstrations.
 However, the majority of the course will be devoted to practical hands-on experience with guidance from the tutor.
 By the end of the course participants will have the practical skills necessary to carry out renovation pruning of old fruit trees without supervision.
-Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 What does this course lead on to?